DawsonInstitute/hts-coils/README.md

    - Only copies code changes (lightweight layer)
    - Build time: ~1-2 minutes (after base image is cached)
    - Updates automatically with each code commit

+**Note:** The first time MyBinder builds from a new base image, it will take longer (~5-10 minutes) as it pulls and caches the base image.
+Subsequent builds should be much faster (~1-2 minutes).
+If you're seeing long build times, the base image may still be propagating through MyBinder's cache system.

 **Benefits:**
 - **10x faster builds** after initial base image creation